 Perhaps you’re thinking about moving some aspect of your business operations overseas.
 Or maybe you’re considering repatriating processes currently handled overseas back stateside.
 Or it could be simply that you’re standing on the precipice aren’t quite sure which way to jump.

 The good news?

 Wherever your head (or operation) is at, the following primer can help you make an informed decision.

 On the most basic, surface level, onshoring—that is, moving overseas operations, whether material or service, back to the United States—is likely to come at a somewhat higher cost.
 After all, you presumably moved or are planning move a facet of your business overseas for a reason—and that reason is typically tied to the bottom line.
 But now you are reconsidering.
-And as you do, it’s important to remember that proximity carries very real benefits as well, including a greater ability to finetune processes, manage assets, and maintain workforce accountability.
+And as you do, it’s important to remember that proximity carries very real benefits as well, including a greater ability to finetune processes, manage assets, oversee inventory and maintain workforce accountability.

 No “out of sight, out of mind” vibes to worry about here.